r-hub/blog/content/post/2024-02-28-keyring/index.md

 2. The user sets an environment variable with `Sys.setenv(MYSECRET = keyring::key_get("MYSECRET"))` in a script for instance.
 3. The package retrieves the secret with `Sys.getenv("MYSECRET")`.

-Or, if you want the package users to be forced to use keyring, for instance like in the [ecmwfr package](https://bluegreen-labs.github.io/ecmwfr/#setup),
+Or, if you want the package users to be forced to use keyring, for instance like in the [ecmwfr package maintained by Koen Hufkens](https://bluegreen-labs.github.io/ecmwfr/#setup),

 1. The user stores the secret, once and for all per computer, using `keyring::key_set("MYSECRET")` (or a function of your package that wraps keyring calls), typing interactively so nothing is recorded in `.Rhistory`.
 2. The package retrieves the secret using keyring.